 "Garibaldi, now freed of Bester's influence, tries to find allies to free Sheridan.
 But no one trusts him, not even those who used to call him friend.
 Now Garbaldi, Franklin, and Lyta try to free Sheridan.
 Meanwhile Ivanova and Marcus find out Clark has new more powerful ships.
 They take a contingent of White stars to destroy the new ships, someone will pay a high price for the victory."

-It all began right here: on this day in 1997, Earth: Final Conflict premiered in television syndication.
+On this day in 1997 (in the U.S.), Earth: Final Conflict premiered in television syndication.
 The first episode was titled "Decision," and here's the plot summary from IMDB.com:

 "Police captain William Boone is asked to join the security team of Companion Da'an of the Taelon, an alien race that came to earth three years ago."